Everything New

 “It is a letter from Shehzaade Khurram.”
 He said.

 “Read it aloud.”
-Rukaiya Begum suggested as Arjumand looked a little red.
+Rukaiya Begum suggested.
+Arjumand looked a little red.

-“Mashah Allah” Rukaiya Begum looked happy and rewarded the eunuch with a strand of pearl.
+“Mashaah Allah," Rukaiya Begum looked happy and rewarded the eunuch with a strand of pearls.
 “Inform Jodha Begum, and arrange for a feast.”
 She smiled.
-The Eunuch was a little taken aback as he assumed the Dowager empress would not be very happy about the birth of a girl.
+The Eunuch was a little taken aback as he assumed the Dowager Empress would not be very happy about the birth of a girl.

 “Arjumand Banu, do tell your mother and grandmother that all of you are invited to the feast tonight.
 It is in honour of the birth of my great-granddaughter.
 May Allah grant her long life!”

-Arjumand nodded and left, with Ladli in toe.
-Back home, her grandmother was busy arranging for a gift befitting gift on this occasion while her mother exclaimed in relief “It’s a girl.”
+Arjumand nodded and left, with Ladli in tow.
+Back home, her grandmother was busy arranging for a befitting gift on this occasion while her mother exclaimed in relief, “It’s a girl.”
 Arjuamnd frowned at her mother’s words.
 “So?”

 “Maybe because we can potentially marry a Shehzaade like you are,” Ladli said in an intelligent tone.